deciduously/music/post.md

 *[top](#table-of-contents)*

+I wasnted to keep this post to under 60 minutes, but there are a number of ways this code could be extended:

+- I can't even hear `C0` - can you?
+Restrict the 108-key keyboard to the standard 88-key from the diagram, which starts partway through Octave 0 and only includes the first note of Octave 8.
 - Support even more types of key signatures like the [harmonic minor](https://en.wikipedia.org/wiki/Minor_scale#Harmonic_minor_scale), which is the Aeolian mode with the seventh note one semitone higher, or [pentatonic scales](https://en.wikipedia.org/wiki/Pentatonic_scale), which were hinted at above as using solely the black keys.
 Those have modes too...
-- Generate those extended key signatures from strings like `"Cmaj"` or `"Amin7`.
+- Generate those extended key signatures from strings like `"Cmaj"` or `"Amin7"`.
-- Let the use decide how long each note should sound.
-Which part of `MusicMaker` is responsible for that?
+- Let the user decide how long each note should sound.
+Which part of `MusicMaker` do you think is responsible for that?
 - Support [Helmholtz pitch notation](https://en.wikipedia.org/wiki/Helmholtz_pitch_notation).
-- Instead of picking notes at random, provide different kinds of seeds.
+- Instead of picking notes at random, support different kinds of seeds.
 For instance, every file on your computer is a stream of bytes.
+Maybe you could accept an `impl Iterator<Item = u8>`?
 - Support other types of wave forms than sines, such as square waves or sawtooth waves.
 - We can already read piano keys from strings like `"D#4"`.
 Parse and play back predefined sequences of notes from text files.
 This will involve some work: stacked accidentals, naturals, represent durations, etc.
 - A [`WAV`](https://en.wikipedia.org/wiki/WAV) file is an uncompressed audio stream, like the one we've built.
 Write audio files containing your music with with [`hound`](https://github.com/ruuda/hound).